Callan-Breare/dotfiles/README.md

 # dotfiles

 **Designed to be used on Arch linux
-Script needs to be ran as sudo**

 ## Assumptions
-Tela icon pack installed to /usr/share/icons/
+Tela icon pack installed
-Breeze theme pack installed to /usr/share/themes/
+Breeze theme pack installed

 ## Usage

 1. clone the repository
 2. cd into dotfiles
-3. run `sudo ./install.sh`
+3. run `./install.sh`

 ## Dependencies
 - hyprland